Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 ### Using certificate authentication

-The container is built along with certificates, which are placed at `/root/.cumulocity/certs`.
+The container generates certificates when it starts, which are placed at `/root/.cumulocity/certs`.
 You can add the generated root certificate to your tenant's trusted certificate list by executing the script like below:

 ```